agourlay/cornichon/README.md

 resolvers += "agourlay at bintray" at "http://dl.bintray.com/agourlay/maven"

 libraryDependencies ++= List(
-  "com.github.agourlay" %% "cornichon" % "0.0.0",
+  "com.github.agourlay" %% "cornichon" % "0.0.0" % "test",
   ...
 )
 ```

 ## Structure

-A Cornichon test is the definition of a so called ```feature```.
+A Cornichon test is the definition of a so-called ```feature```.

 A ```feature``` can have several ```scenarios``` which can have several ```steps```.